 In this article, we are analyzing the eligibility of input tax credit paid on medical insurance prior to and after this amendment.
 For this let’s first discuss Section 17 (5) of the CGST Act, 2017.

-(B) Such inward supply of goods or services or both of a particular category is used by a registered person for making outward taxable supply of the same category of goods or services or both or as part of a taxable composite or mixed supply This section clearly states that input tax credit can’t be availed on life insurance and health insurance until they are obligatory in nature.
+This section clearly states that input tax credits can’t be availed on life insurance and health insurance until they are obligatory in nature.
 Taxpayers are required to ascertain from different acts if Government has notified such service mandatory in nature for them.

 Your email address will not be published.
 Required fields are marked *